IRS Warns of New Phone Scam Using Taxpayer Advocate Service Numbers

-WASHINGTON — The Internal Revenue Service today warned the public about a new twist on the IRS impersonation phone scam whereby criminals fake calls from the Taxpayer Advocate Service (TAS), an independent organization within the IRS.
+The Internal Revenue Service is warning the public about a new twist on the IRS impersonation phone scam whereby criminals fake calls from the Taxpayer Advocate Service (TAS), an independent organization within the IRS.

 Similar to other IRS impersonation scams, thieves make unsolicited phone calls to their intended victims fraudulently claiming to be from the IRS.
 In this most recent scam variation, callers “spoof” the telephone number of the IRS Taxpayer Advocate Service office in Houston or Brooklyn.
 Calls may be ‘robo-calls’ that request a call back.
 Once the taxpayer returns the call, the con artist requests personal information, including Social Security number or individual taxpayer identification number (ITIN).

 TAS can help protect your taxpayer rights.
 TAS can help if you need assistance resolving an IRS problem, if your problem is causing financial difficulty, or if you believe an IRS system or procedure isn’t working as it should.
 TAS does not initiate calls to taxpayers “out of the blue.”
 Typically, a taxpayer would contact TAS for help first, and only then would TAS reach out to the taxpayer.